Bryaro/Portfolio-2-CodeInstitute/README.md

 ![Site view](/assets/documentations/screen-Menu.png)

 ## Introduction
-Welcome to **Roshambo**, an sime version of "Rock Paper Scissors - Lizard Spock" game.
-This project is a web-based version of the classic game "Rock, Scissors, Paper" and the "Lizar Spock" version.
+Welcome to **Roshambo**, a simple version of "Rock Paper Scissors - Lizard Spock" game.
+This project is a web-based version of the classic game "Rock, Scissors, Paper" and the "Lizard Spock" version.
 I developed this project by using HTML5, CSS3 and JavaScript.

 Created in 2023 by Briar Osman.
 All rights reserved.